British Cycling criticised for video showing 'distracted' team coach driving while celebrating win

 British Cycling has been criticised for releasing a video showing a 'distracted' coach who was driving while celebrating Zoe Bäckstedt's victory at the World Championship.

-Clearly thrilled by the win the driver at the wheel of the car is seen watching the action on a screen while celebrating enthusiastically and taking both hands off the wheel.
+Clearly thrilled by the win, former professional cyclist-turned coach Emma Trott can be seen at the wheel of the car watching the action on a screen, while celebrating enthusiastically and taking both hands off the wheel.

 Cycling Mikey, who regularly films his encounters with road users driving poorly or using their phone at the wheel, said: "Why are you endorsing such shitty driving?